-If an agency used federal funds (DOE or LIHEAP) to purchase tools or equipment with an individual purchase price of \$5,000 or more, the agency shall provide a list and include the item description, purchase price, funding source(s), and, if applicable, the percent of funding split if purchased with more than one funding source.
+If an agency purchases tools or equipment with an individual purchase price of \$5,000 or more, the agency shall provide a detailed spreadsheet submitted to the Division and include the item description, purchase amount, date purchased, and serial number.
 Include a total dollar amount for the equipment expenditures listed.
+The spreadsheet shall be updated by the agency during the annual Administrative Review and verified during the quality assurance site monitoring.
+See Section 7.3 for Recordkeeping.